mlab817/faqs/src/national-dairy-authority/where-are-the-dairy-areas-in-the-philippines.md

 ---
  title: Where are the dairy areas in the Philippines?

-tags: ["dairy","areas","philippines"]

  ---

-### National Dairy Authority
+## National Dairy Authority

-## Where are the dairy areas in the Philippines?
+# Where are the dairy areas in the Philippines?

  - In 2020, there are 66 dairy areas throughout the country.